 In keeping with my summer fruit theme, I made an Asian Plum Sauce, but still had some plums left over, so they got skewered up and went on the grill with the pork and some red onion.
 The plum sauce turned out to be a perfect dipping sauce for the grilled pork & plum kebabs.

 I’m using black plums, also called Japanese plums, for this recipe.
 But any variety of plum will be just as good.
-This summer I’ve been having fun using all of our area’s seasonal fruit bounty in savory dishes, like pizza with balsamic cherries, chicken with red currant sauce, and an arugula salad with grilled apricots.
+This summer I’ve been having fun using all of our area’s seasonal fruit bounty in savoury dishes, like pizza with balsamic cherries, chicken with red currant sauce, and an arugula salad with grilled apricots.
 For these kebabs, I marinated the pork and the plums together.
 The Asian inspired marinade is tangy and slightly sweet with just a hint of spice.

 - 1/4 cup tamari or soy sauce